-Simply submit your desired appointment date and time using the secure online calendar, and you will instantly receive an email confirmation.
+Simply select your desired appointment date and time using the secure online calendar, and you will instantly receive an email confirmation.

 Please consider that when you reserve an appointment, you are necessarily preventing others from being seen at that time, so please be respectful of others in need of treatment.

 Due to variations in state regulations, licensing, etc., prices vary by state.
-In most states, Initial Evaluations for new patients are $225 and follow up appointments are $125, in other States the prices are less.
+In most states, Initial Evaluations for new patients are $195 and follow up appointments are $125, in other States the prices are less.
 At this time, we are considered out of network for all insurance companies.
 You must give at least 24 hours notice for a full refund.

 Prior to your appointment, you’ll need to complete a New Patient Form.
 You can submit the form securely online by clicking here.

 Five minutes prior to your appointment, please go to the “online waiting room” by clicking on the link we provide you.
 Please be sure that your camera and microphone are turned on.

 Please have your ID ready to show your provider at the beginning of the appointment

 Your medications are ordered electronically to the pharmacy of your choice.
 Pick them up whenever you are ready.